Geo-Python-2021/Using-Python-to-calculating-and-plotting-seasonal-weather-anomalies-/README.md

 GHCND:FI000007501                                   SODANKYLA-AWS-FI 19080103 -9999    7        -27
 ```

-As you can guess, the temperatures here are given in degrees Fahrenheit and the important columns for you are as follows:
+The temperatures here are given in degrees Fahrenheit and the important columns are as follows:

 - `DATE`: The date in 'YEARMODA' format, where 'YEAR' is the year using 4 digits, 'MO' is the two-digit month, and 'DA' is the day of the month.
 - `TAVG`: The average daily temperature in Fahrenheit